Code of Accepted Farming Practice for the Welfare of Cattle

 4.3 Cattle being fed for survival should be inspected at least twice a week.
 Where possible they should be grouped appropriately, by sex, age and size to reduce competition.
 Shy feeders require special attention and treatment depending on type of food, method of feeding and strength of competing cattle.

-4.4 During drought periods advice may be obtained from the Department of Economic Development, Jobs, Transport and Resources.
+4.4 During drought periods advice may be obtained from the department.

 5. Protection from climatic extremes and predation